 When a child is born with a heart problem, it can affect how their brain develops — which can change how they learn and develop.
 By identifying learning challenges and other issues as early as possible, Dr. Anton is able to support her patients to help them reach their full potential.

 “At Children’s Health, we want to do more than save lives — we want to improve success in life after heart surgery,” she says.
 “We want our patients to feel supported, recognize their potential and fulfill their dreams and goals.
 I find my job very fulfilling because it allows me to be a part of each child’s journey to thrive and succeed.”

 Dr. Anton’s role extends to helping patients cope with heart failure and their ventricular assist devices so they receive the support they need to stay healthy and follow their treatments.
 In a partnership with the UT Southwestern Center for Depression Research and Clinical care, she helped implement an electronic mental health screening system for anxiety, depression and adherence.
-This allows the heart failure/transplant team to identify patients who could benefit from psychological and psychiatric support.
+This allows the heart failure/transplant team and Fontan program to identify patients who could benefit from psychological and psychiatric support.

 Dr. Anton educates and trains the next generation of providers by working with psychology students, interns and fellows.
 She is actively involved in psychology research.
 Her interests include neurodevelopmental outcomes among congenital heart disease patients, with a focus on fetal risk factors, longitudinal impacts of electronic device use and physical activity on neurocognitive outcomes.